Business Problem

 Lets turn the AC on!

-The AC user flow had a quite a few variables to accomodate, so my first step to tackle it was to build out the happy path with the client and BA to test it out.
+The AC user flow involved several variables, so my initial approach was to map the happy path with the client and BA for quick validation.

 Preparing for every scenario